Kugoji/Vancouver-Parking-App/README.md

 To make this app, I did the coding within `Python`, utilizing the `streamlit` library in order to design the front-end.
 The app is based on parking meter data sourced directly from `The City of Vancouver Open Data Portal` and as such, has a very comprehensive selection of all the parking meters within the city.

 To use this app, the user must first select the `day` and `time` they would like to park.
 The user can also decide to show only parking meters that have `credit cards` as a form of payment.
 If left empty, the app will show **all meters** that match the other selected criteria, **regardless of the forms of payment they offer**.
-From there, the user must then allow their location to be shared as the app will use the user's location to display all the parking meters based on proximity.
+From there, the user must then allow their location to be shared as the app will use the user's location to display all the parking meters based on **proximity**.

 The user can then select one of the displayed `parking meter ID's` and view information specific to that meter such as the:
 - rate of the meter (CAD/Hour)